 Remove the four cheese head screws from the back cover using a long thin screwdriver.
 Access to the top inside screw is a little awkward but can be achieved without too much trouble.
 On later models, the slide bar is attached via the two rear screws and can be lifted away as these are removed.
+Note that on earlier cylinders these two screws are slightly longer that the rest.

 The piston can now be withdrawn complete with rear cover.
 Remove the old gasket and piston ring.
 First, fit a new gasket to the cover and hold it in place with a smear of steam oil.